 The surprise bucket list item that our group got to experience was… Read more on an earlier post!

-I truly hope that you enjoy my bucket list suggestions and that you are already planning your own adventurous visit to Jamaica.
+I truly hope that you enjoy my bucket list suggestions (full of the best places to visit in Jamaica + excursions & activities) and that you are already planning your own adventurous visit to Jamaica.
 While I checked many items off of my bucket list, I’ve added a few more that I did not get to do: Bamboo rafting down the Martha Brae River, attend a Reggae concert and horseback riding on the beach.
 All the more reason to start planning my return visit to Jamaica!

 This post appeared first on the print issue of Vetta Magazine.

 Enjoyed reading this post?
 Save it for later on Pinterest!